joshrp/moonlight-docs/Setup-Guide.md

 * Android: An Android device running Android 4.1 (Jelly Bean) or newer.
 Newer and "flagship" devices with higher processor speeds are more likely to be able to handle Moonlight well by using the hardware video system on the device to produce smooth streaming without video stuttering or freezing.

 * iOS: An iOS device running iOS 8.0 or later.

+* tvOS: An Apple TV device running tvOS 12.0 or later.

 * PC: Windows 7+, macOS 10.11+, or Linux.
 Your PC should be new enough that it supports hardware-accelerated H.264 video decoding, otherwise it will have to use CPU decoding.
 Most PCs made since around 2010 should work fine, though older PCs may not be able to stream at 60 FPS without lag.